andrewpublic/job-meercat/README.md

 This project begins on 11th May 2020.

 The following section will be updated as sprints are completed.<br>
+In progress (Sprint 1)
-In progress - Planning, Design, Scope, Documentation
+- Planning, Design, Scope, Documentation
+- Project scaffolding and UI (functional or not)